-Learning how clothes are made begins when girls between the ages of 3 and 12 receive a dress kit in the mail in which they are given a brief page of information about clothing production, along with an envelope in which to send back their fabric of choice, measurements, and dress style choices.
+begins when girls between the ages of 3 and 12 receive a dress kit in the mail in which they are given a brief page of information about clothing production, along with an envelope in which to send back their fabric of choice, measurements, and dress style choices.
 Upon receiving the fabric, Naasz plans to update a daily blog with the progress of all dresses currently in production, so girls can monitor the stages of sewing.
 Eventually, the dresses are to be shipped back in big red boxes with personalized tags.

-Naasz hopes that the process will instill in girls an understanding of how much effort and time goes into making clothing, especially in an era in which children around their age labor in factories across the world to produce the clothing easily available in stores.
+Naasz hopes that the process will The custom-made collection is to be instill in girls an understanding of how much effort and time goes into Azam will be held at 5:30 p.m. making clothing, especially in an era in which children around their age "The girls have been picking labor in factories across the world to produce the clothing easily available in stores.
 In addition, she hopes to decrease body image issues by making girls clothes that work best for their figures.